 There may be the wrong dosage on the prescription, the pharmacy may make a mistake, or your nurse may make the incorrect dosage error when administering it.

-Too many tablets can have an immediate impact on your health, or the effects may take time to be noticed.
+Too many tablets can cause patient harm even if the effects may take time to be noticed.

 Receiving too few tablets from a medical professional